Filmora

 2. How to Blur your Background

-Place your subject – in the case of a vlog, your subject is probably yourself – in a shallow depth of field, and they will remain sharply in focus while everything behind them is blurred.
+Place your subject — in the case of a vlog, your subject is probably yourself — in a shallow depth of field so they remain sharply in focus while the background is blurred.

-To get a shallow depth of field, make sure your aperture is wide.
-Do this by setting a low f-stop.
-Ideally, your f-stop will be 2.8 or lower, but if your camera cannot go that low, then f/3 or f/4 can also work.
+To achieve a shallow depth of field, set a wide aperture by using a low f-stop.
+Ideally, use f/2.8 or lower.
+If your camera doesn’t support that, f/3 or f/4 can also create a similar effect.

-Creating a bokeh effect is mostly the same, except that it works best when your subject/depth of field is very close to the camera, and you have a light source off in the background.
-Zoom Lenses do not usually have wide enough apertures to create bokeh backgrounds.
+For a bokeh effect, position your subject close to the camera and include a light source in the background.
+Note that zoom lenses usually don’t have wide enough apertures to achieve strong bokeh backgrounds.

 Blur Video Background in Post-Production with Wondershare Filmora Video Editor